-Basel III Advanced Approaches: Following the Tailoring Rule, the Basel III Advanced Approaches was mandatory for Category I and II institutions.
+Basel III Advanced Approaches: The Basel III Advanced Approaches is mandatory for Category I and II institutions.
 Category III institutions, such as us, are no longer subject to the Basel III Advanced Approaches framework effective January 1, 2020.

 Basel III Capital Rule: The regulatory capital requirements established by the Federal Banking Agencies in July 2013 to implement the Basel III capital framework developed by the Basel Committee as well as certain Dodd-Frank Act and other capital provisions.